AJBartel2/Resume/README.md

   theme_bw()+

   ### geom_text_repel is a really clever tool for plotting I learned in school.
-  It makes the labels on the points find somewhere to be withput overlapping the other labels
+  It makes the labels on the points find somewhere to be without overlapping the other labels

   geom_text_repel(aes(label=`Team`))